viam-labs/ble-managed/socks-forwarder/README.md

 The advertised BLE name (what appears as the device name in most bluetooth discovery menus) can be specified in the first line of a file at the path `/etc/advertised_ble_name.txt`.
 It defaults to "Viam SOCKS forwarder".

+## Monitoring tips

+To monitor the activity of the SOCKS forwarder, use `sudo journalctl -u socks-forwarder` to view system logs.

 ## Development Tips